William L. Gertz: Education and early years

-American Institute For Foreign Study (AIFS)
+Career

-In 1985, he joined AIFS as an Associate Marketing Director.
+In 1985, Gertz joined The American Institute for Foreign Study as an Associate Marketing Director.
 In 1986, Gertz helped launch the United States’ first au pair agency, Au Pair in America, as a program of AIFS.
-Working with the U.S. Department of State, Au Pair in America helped established today’s au pair program orientation model.
-It is currently one of the largest au pair placement agencies in the world.
+Working with the U.S. Department of State, Au Pair in America helped established today's au pair program orientation model.

 Gertz became Vice President of AIFS in 1990.
-In 1993, he created a Customer Relationship Management system for AIFS and launched the company’s first website a few years later.
+In 1993, he created a Customer Relationship Management system for AIFS and launched the company's first website a few years later.

 In 1998, Gertz became the Chief Operating Officer of AIFS and in 2005, was named President and CEO.
 Gertz and AIFS organized the Diversity in International Education forum in Washington, D.C. in 2010, a symposium designed to address the need for more diverse participation.

-Under his leadership, AIFS programs such as Au Pair in America, Camp America, Cultural Insurance Services International and AIFS Study Abroad have grown with more than 40,000 participants worldwide each year.
-AIFS was also named one of the top places to work in Connecticut by Workplace Dynamics and Hearst Newspapers in 2011 and again in 2015.

-During his tenure at AIFS, Gertz has served on the Executive Board of the International Au Pair Association (IAPA) and EDU Educational Services, Inc. and on the Development Committee of NAFSA: Association of International Educators.

-In 2014, AIFS celebrated its 50th year as a leading cultural exchange and educational travel organization.
-In 2017, Gertz created the Fearless Global Citizen campaign, a movement empowering youth to travel and embrace cultural diversity.

 In February 2018, Gertz was elected Chairman of AIFS after the death of Sir Cyril Taylor.
 Later in 2018, AIFS Study Abroad was named the top-rated study abroad organization and program by GoAbroad.com based on 35,000 student reviews.

-Gertz and AIFS acquired Global Experiences in May 2019, a program that offers international internship programs in Australia, Europe, Asia, Latin America, and the United States for college students.

 In 2019, Gertz was awarded a Centennial Medal from the Institute of International Education (IIE), in recognition of his outstanding contributions to international education.

-With the study abroad industry facing challenges during the Covid-19 pandemic, Gertz has been a vocal advocate for the return of the U.S. study abroad sector.
-“Countries are making great progress with the vaccine and testing," Gertz said in a March 2021 interview with PIE news.
-"We believe [we will see] a fairly robust 2022 with around 50% of 2019 levels.
-By 2024, we should be back to 330,000 U.S. study abroad students."
-In March 2021, he was also interviewed by the Foundation for Learning and Youth Travel Education (FLYTE).
+When the study abroad industry was facing challenges during the COVID-19 pandemic, Gertz was a vocal advocate for the return of the U.S. study abroad sector.

+In 2025, Gertz marked 40 years with AIFS and reflected on his career in an interview with PIE News, published on June 11, discussing the challenges and transformations in the study abroad sector over the past four decades.